trlarkin/personal_site/md/blogs/blog1.md

 "Error: 2-interactions from an unsaved editor:4:2: Can't determine a type"
 ```
 And we already have an error 😐.
-Pie is very strict with its types, so we can actually do this by using the `the` function, which lets us tell Pie what the type of out `Pair` is:
+Pie is very strict with its types, so we can actually do this by using the `the` function, which lets us tell Pie what the type of our `Pair` is:
 ```scheme
 > (the (Pair Nat Nat) (cons 1 2))
 (the (Pair Nat Nat)